All 5k events in this country are currently suspended due to COVID-19 (Coronavirus). For further details please see here.

 The promenade park in Maldon is a popular spot for runners and provides beautiful views across the estuary including the classic view of the church on the return from the Brythnoth statue.
 There are lots of things to keep non-running children occupied, such as the boating/crabbing lake, pirate ship and splash park and there are basic showers available allowing families to stay in the park after their run.
 Only a short walk from the high street too.

-Location of startThe event starts in the amphitheatre by the wildlife lake.
+Location of startThe event starts by Rossi’s cafe above Marine Lake.

 Getting there by public transport